Peter Brant: Early life and education

 Brant was raised in Jamaica Estates, Queens, the son of Lily and Murray Brant.
 Both parents were Jewish immigrants from Bulgaria.
 Brant's father co-founded the paper converter (primarily converting paper into newsprint) Brant-Allen Industries with his brother-in-law (father of H. Joseph Allen).
 He has one sister, Irene Brant Zelinsky.
-Brant was a childhood friend of future U.S. president Donald Trump.
-Brant attended the University of Colorado but did not graduate; rather, he left school to work for his father's company.
+Brant was a childhood friend of U.S. president Donald Trump.

+He attended the University of Colorado but did not graduate; rather, he left school to work for his father's company.

 Career

 Newsprint

-Brant went to work at Brant-Allen Industries, a paper conversion company co-founded by his father, Murray Brant.
-In the early 1970s, Brant and a cousin, H. Joseph Allen — the son of Murray Brant's business partner — led the company into the manufacturing side of the business and expanded the company into paper mill (converting pulp into paper) ownership purchasing a mill in Rivière-du-Loup, Quebec and partnering with the Washington Post and Dow Jones to purchase a mill in Ashland, Virginia.
+Brant went to work at Brant-Allen Industries, a paper conversion company co-founded by his father.
+In the early 1970s, Brant and his cousin, H. Joseph Allen — the son of Murray Brant's business partner — led the company into the manufacturing side of the business and expanded the company into paper mill (converting pulp into paper) ownership purchasing a mill in Rivière-du-Loup, Quebec and partnering with the Washington Post and Dow Jones to purchase a mill in Ashland, Virginia.

 In the early 2000s, as paper demand continued to decline, Brant embarked on a buying spree purchasing a second Quebec mill in 2004 for $205 million (from Enron) and a third Quebec mill in 2006 for $135 million.
 In 2008, he bought out his partner and changed the name of the company to White Birch Paper Company.
 Also in 2008, he purchased SP Newsprint Co for $305 million, a newsprint manufacturer with operations in Oregon and Georgia.
 The purchase gave Brant control of 22% of the North American newsprint market, second to AbitibiBowater with 43%.
 Brant expanded SP Newsprint into paper recycling operating 23 recycling facilities through its SP Recycling unit.

 In a court filing around 2007, Brant said the ailing newsprint market and the recession had slashed his net worth to less than $500 million from $1.4 billion that year.

 In February 2010, White Birch Paper restructured under Chapter 11 proceedings, due to excessive debt and declining demand for newsprint.
 The company emerged from bankruptcy in January 2012 and closed its main pulp and paper mill in Quebec City, sending home more than 600 workers.
 White Birch owns two other mills in Quebec, Canada and one in Ashland, Virginia.
 In 2012, Brant pledged a portion of his art collection as security to purchase White Birch Paper out of bankruptcy in partnership with Black Diamond Capital Management LLC for $94.5 million in cash and $78 million in debt.
 Brant remains as CEO of White Birch Paper.